What Should I Do With...?

 Energy Bar Wrappers, Chip Bags, Juice Pouches

-Crinkly wrappers from chips and snack bars are not recyclable in Howard County.
+Crinkly wrappers from chips and snack bars are not recyclable.
 However, Terracycle collects wrappers to make handbags, pencil cases and more.
-Contact your local school to see if they have a collection program.
-Terracycle pays $.02 for every wrapper collected.
-Visit Terracycle.net.
+Your local school may have a collection program.

 Donate old glasses so they can be worn rather than take up drawer space.
 Check your local eye doctor or the Columbia Lions Club webpage for locations.